Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part II

 {\bf (iii)} the group $G$ is the identity component of $G_1$;

 {\bf (iv)} the flat, affine group scheme $G_{{\bf Z}_{(2)}}$ over ${\bf Z}_{(2)}$ is reductive (i.e., it is smooth and its special fibre is connected and has a trivial unipotent radical).

-Always (iv) implies (i) but this is irrelevant in what follows.
-Assumption (iv) implies that $H_2$ is a hyperspecial subgroup of $G({\bf Q}_2)=G_{{\bf Q}_2}({\bf Q}_2)$ (cf. [16, Subsubsection 3.8.1]) and that the prime $v$ is unramified over $2$ (cf. [12, Cor.
+Property (ii) is not truly required: it is inserted only to ease the presentation.
+One can check that in fact (iv) implies (i).
+Property (iv) also implies that $H_2$ is a hyperspecial subgroup of $G({\bf Q}_2)=G_{{\bf Q}_2}({\bf Q}_2)$ (cf. [16, Subsubsect.
+3.8.1]) and that the prime $v$ is unramified over $2$ (cf. [11, Cor.
 4.7 (a)]).
 Let $G^{\rm der}$ be the derived group of $G$.
-Assumption (ii) is not really required: it is inserted only to ease the presentation.
-Due to the properties (ii) and (iii), one distinguishes the following three possible (and disjoint) cases (see [10, \S7]):
+In order to avoid trivial cases we will assume that $G$ is not a torus (equivalently, that $G^{\rm der}$ is non-trivial).
+Due to properties (ii) and (iii) and this assumption, there exist three possible cases (see [9, Sect.
+7]):

 {\bf (A)} the group $G_{{\bf C}}^{\rm der}$ is a product of ${\bf SL}_n$ groups with $n\ge 2$ and, in the case $n=2$, the center of $G$ has dimension at least $2$;

 {\bf (C)} the group $G_{{\bf C}}^{\rm der}$ is a product of ${\bf Sp}_{2n}$ groups with $n\ge 1$ and, in the case $n=1$, the center of $G$ has dimension $1$;